 The bond is refundable and is posted at the time the permit is issued.
 This money is refunded once the inspector has received all compaction tests and has finaled the project.
 OTHER REQUIREMENTS?
 If the construction has the potential to fall under the requirements of the Department of Occupational Safety & Health (DOSH), a DOSH permit must be presented at the time the encroachment permit is obtained.HOW ARE FEES DETERMINED?
 Each year the City Council reviews the City's current fee schedule.
 At that time, the fees may be changed.
 Please call (760) 770-0349 to verify the current fees.
 WHAT DOES A PERMIT COST?
 The cost of an encroachment permit can vary.
 When building a new home, the builder is responsible for constructing the sidewalk in front of the home and the drive approach from the street.
 The following is a typical permit fee.
 Lets assume that lot is 60 feet wide and you are building a 20 foot wide drive approach and the remainder is a 5 foot wide sidewalk, 40 feet in width.
 Your encroachment permit will be calculated as follows:

 HOW DO I GET AN INSPECTION?
 An inspection is required before you can pour cement or patch your trench.
 All forms must be set and compaction of the ground must be done prior to the pour.
 An inspection request must be received 24 hours in advance before an inspection will be done.
 Call (760) 770-0367 and follow the directions on the machine.
 No same-day inspections will take place.
 PARKING POINTERS WILL THE CITY INSTALL ON-STREET PARKING SPACES FOR THE PHYSICALLY CHALLENGED?
 The City cannot designate on-street parking spaces for the physically challenged because such spaces have to be wider than normal on-street parking spaces.
 There is usually insufficient room to provide the extra wide spaces needed by the physically challenged especially when the parking spaces are adjacent to moving lanes of traffic.
 The City has installed parking spaces for the physically challenged in City-owned parking lots where there is sufficient room to provide extra wide parking spaces to address the needs of the physically challenged.
 CAN CITIZENS PAINT CURBS?
 All curb painting must be done by City Maintenance crews.
 It is illegal for citizens to paint curbs within the city right-of-way.
 DOES THE CITY HAVE A RESIDENTIAL PARKING PROGRAM?
 Not as of June 1998.
 HOW CLOSE TO THE CURB MUST I BE TO PARK LEGALLY?
 All vehicles parking parallel to the curb must park within 18 inches.
 All vehicles parking at an angle must have one front tire within 6 inches of the curb.
 HOW FAR IN THE RED CURB MUST I BE TO GET A TICKET?
 No portion of a vehicle including the bumper may extend into the restricted area (even one inch is considered a violation).
 This also applies to parked vehicles encroaching into driveways, sidewalks and crosswalks.
 HOW LONG DO I HAVE TO CONTEST A PARKING CITATION?
 Anyone wishing to contest parking citations must do so within 21 days or the right to contest the citation is lost.
 WHY DO POLICE OFFICERS MAKE MULTIPLE MARKINGS ON TIRES?
 The purpose of enforcement is to obtain compliance.
 If all citizens obeyed the posting on their own, the City would not need to conduct enforcement patrols.
 WHAT IS THE MAXIMUM LENGTH OF TIME I CAN PARK MY VEHICLE ON THE STREET WITHOUT MOVING IT?
 Vehicles cannot be parked or stored on a public street for long periods of time.
-Storage of a vehicle is considered to be a vehicle in excess of 72 hours without being moved at least two tenths of a mile.
+Storage of a vehicle is considered to be a vehicle in excess of 72 hours.
 Vehicles stored longer than 72 hours are subject to being towed.
 WHAT NUMBER DO I CALL TO HAVE AN ABANDONED VEHICLE REMOVED FROM A CITY STREET?
 To have an abandoned vehicle removed, contact the Cathedral City Police Department at (760) 770-0300.
 WHERE IS IT ILLEGAL TO PARK?
 It is illegal to park in the following locations:

 WHAT DO GREEN, YELLOW AND WHITE PAINTED CURBS MEAN?
 Green Zones are limited term parking, usually 20 or 30 minutes as marked on the curb.
 In any limited parking zone, you can receive a citation if you exceed the maximum limit by one minute or more.
 To avoid a maximum citation, you must vacate the parking space within the time limit specified in order to let other members of the public use these high demand spaces.
 Yellow Zones are for commercial or passenger vehicles to load and unload merchandise for the time as may be specified by local ordinance.
 Yellow zones are usually found in commercial areas and are for the use of adjacent commercial establishments.
 White Zones are for loading and unloading passengers for up to three minutes only and are usually used in such places as airports, hospitals, bus stations and train stations.
 WHEN DOES THE CITY INSTALL LIMITED TERM PARKING ZONES (GREEN) AND LOADING ZONES (YELLOW OR WHITE)?
 The City will consider installing limited term parking zones (green) and loading zones (yellow or white) if the City receives a petition representing at least 75% of the affected adjacent property owners.
 CAN THE BACK OF A VEHICLE OVERHANG THE SIDEWALK WHEN IT IS PARKED IN A PRIVATE DRIVEWAY?
 The California Vehicle Code strictly prohibits its vehicles from parking on sidewalks or overhanging the sidewalk and causing an obstruction, especially when parked in a driveway.
 The sidewalk must be kept clear at all times.PEDESTRIAN SIGNALS Many years ago when traffic volumes were much lower than they are today, pedestrians could take their cues from the same traffic lights as motorists.
 Things are more complicated today, so it shouldn't be surprising that questions are frequently asked about pedestrian signals, which were introduced to improve pedestrian safety.